aleokdev/arpiyi/API.md

 Defines an object that has a drawing callback and an order.
 Examples of these objects can be, for example, the map view, an UI menu, etc.

-This class contains static methods that you can call using `game.ScreenLayer.x()`, where `x` is the static function to call.

 Pseudodefinition:
 ```
 data ScreenLayer {